Security Aides Brace For Russian Attack On 2020 Presidential Race As Trump Brushes Off Threat

 The Washington Post reports that United States national security officials have been bracing for a Russian attack on the 2020 presidential race.
 In recent months, officials have shared intelligence regarding foreign disinformation efforts with social media companies, tracked cyber threats, and aided state election officials to help them protect their systems from foreign influences.

-But as the effort to stop foreign manipulation charges ahead, President Donald Trump has ignored warnings from his senior aides about Russia and downplays the influence that the country has on American politics, even after the Mueller report documented Russian interference in the 2016 election that he won.
+But as the effort to stop foreign manipulation charges ahead, President Donald Trump has ignored warnings from his senior aides about Russia and downplays the influence that the country has on American politics, even after the Mueller report documented Russian interference in the 2016 election.
 And Trump’s position has reportedly made it more difficult for government officials to protect the electoral process, according to former and current officials.

 In a 2017 meeting with the president, advisers tried to discuss available options the government could use to prevent Russian operations.

-“It’s a goddamn hoax,” Trump said.
+“It’s a godd**n hoax,” Trump supposedly said, per The Washington Post report.

-And Trump isn’t the only one in his administration with this view.
-Jared Kushner, his son-in-law and senior adviser, brushed off the significance of Russian interference in the 2016 election as the country “buying some Facebook ads.”
-Not only that, former New York mayor Rudolph W. Giuliani, one of Trump’s lawyers, told CNN that “there’s nothing wrong with taking information from Russians.”
+And Trump isn’t likely the only one in his administration with this view.
+Jared Kushner, his son-in-law and senior adviser, brushed off the significance of Russian interference in the 2016 election as the country bought “some Facebook ads.”
+Not only that, former New York Mayor Rudolph W. Giuliani, one of Trump’s lawyers, told CNN that “there’s nothing wrong with taking information from Russians.”

 After Kushner made his comments, Senator Lindsey O. Graham addressed them on CBS News’ Face the Nation and disagreed.